dominictarr/pull-box-stream/README.md

 # pull-box-stream

-Streaming encryption based on [libsodium](https://github.com/paixaop/node-sodium)'s box primitive.
+stream _one way_ encryption based on [libsodium](https://github.com/paixaop/node-sodium)'s box primitive.

+This protocol could be used to encypt a file, but not to encrypt a tcp connection unless it was combined with a handshake protocol that was used to derive a forward secure shared key.

 This protocol is unusually robust, there are no malleable bytes.
 Even the framing is authenticated, and an attacker cannot